 - 4 days per year paid time off to volunteer

 We believe business can be a force for good.
 Our mission is to increase diversity among business owners – and we want to do the same for our team.
 We are committed to representing a wider cross-section of society than a typical start-up, and we know that means we have to make an effort to understand and accommodate different people’s needs.
 If you’ve read this far, and you like the sound of the job, but you’re worried you don’t quite fit the requirements or would need adjustments to be made to support you to apply, interview or join the Hatch team – we’d love it if you went ahead and applied.

 Please email us your CV and a cover letter of no more than 1000 words explaining:

 - What excites you about Hatch as an organisation and about this role in particular?

-- What would do in this role that would really make a difference?
+- What would you do in this role that would really make an impact?